theticketfairy/tf-checkout-react-native/README.md

 This is shown once the payment is successfully completed, could show components to share the purchase in social media or refer it with friends to get discounts on the purchase.

+## My Orders

+Will show the purchased orders for the logged user.

+## My Order details

+Will show the details for the selected Order, it also allows the user to download the Ticket PDF.

 # Usage [🚧 WIP 🚧]

 ## Tickets

 ![image](https://user-images.githubusercontent.com/66479719/151049068-450a52d9-dfc8-40bf-b12a-f2555a832c8d.png)

 Import the component from the library